Efficient Strategies from a Chicago Chapter 7 Bankruptcy Lawyer

 Will I Lose My Property If I File?

-Chapter 7 bankruptcy involves liquidating a debtor’s nonexempt assets.
+Chapter 7 bankruptcy in Chicago, IL involves liquidating a debtor’s nonexempt assets.
 In this situation, the trustee will take possession of the debtor’s property and liquidate any assets that are unprotected.
 During this process, the assets will be sold and funds will be paid to creditors.
 Under the bankruptcy code, the debtor will be allowed to retain certain basic assets, which are the exempt property.

 Following is property that might be exempt in a bankruptcy: